ragingbull24/EOS-Post-Install-Guide/README.md

 ```
 sudo pacman -S steam
 ```
+* Once installed, you may proceed to download games and just click on `Play`
+* It is commonly recommended to use `Proton-Experimental`, the default compatibility layer

 ## Mangohud
 * Mangohud and goverlay help you set GPU preferences like FPS cap